Cwarburg/Enron-network-analysis/index.md

 <figure class="network-visualization">
   <img src="images/sentimentovertime.png" alt="Average sentiment of top hubs over time" style="max-width: 100%; height: auto;">
   <figcaption>Figure 8.
-Average monthly sentiment polarity for top betweenness hubs (Dec 1999–Apr 2002).</figcaption>
+Average monthly sentiment polarity for top betweenness hubs (Jan 2000–Apr 2002).</figcaption>
 </figure>

 We see on the plot that the overall trend is positive (score > 0).
 This could be due to the **corporate tone bias**.
 Executive email tends to skew polite, upbeat, and solution-oriented.
 Even bad news is couched in neutral or euphemistic language (“we’ll need to revisit these numbers” rather than “this is a disaster”), so polarity scores rarely plunge far below zero.
 In reality a sentiment polarity score of 0.05 to 0.15 is in the lower end for a company.